What is your 'base' feeling currently?

 The Random House Unabridged Dictionary defines feelings as:

-1. The function or the power of perceiving by touch.
+function or the power of perceiving by touch.

 2. Physical sensation not connected with sight, hearing, taste, or smell.